Mailu/Mailu/docs/antispam.rst

      docker-compose exec antispam cat /etc/rspamd/local.d/forbidden_file_extension.map > overrides/rspamd/forbidden_file_extension.map
      docker-compose restart antispam

+Now the file `overrides/rspamd/forbidden_file_extension.map` can be edited, to make changes to the forbidden file extensions list.

 Mailu rejects emails with documents attached containing some macros.
 How can I fix it?
 --------------------------------------------------------------------------------------

 If configured to do so, Mailu uses a lightweight tool called `mraptor from oletools`_ to scan documents containing macros.
-By default only macros deemed potentially harmful are blocked but there may be false positives.
+By default only macros deemed potentially harmful are blocked, but there may be false positives.
 If you want to change the default behaviour, you may need to override the ``/etc/rspamd/local.d/composites.conf`` file in the antispam container.
 The following commands may be useful:

    .. code-block:: bash

      docker-compose exec antispam cat /etc/rspamd/local.d/composites.conf > overrides/rspamd/composites.conf
      docker-compose restart antispam

+Now the file `overrides/rspamd/composites.conf` can be edited, to override the mraptor configuration in rspamd.

 .. _`mraptor from oletools`: https://github.com/decalage2/oletools/wiki/mraptor